GuanH/Ray-Tracing/README.md

 This program performs raytracing on CPU.\
 Objects : sphere, sphere light, infinite horizontal plane, any triangulated meshes\
 Camera : movable position, changeable direction, changeable resolution, changeable windows size\
-Other : able to use multithread to speed up calculation, able to import OBJ files.
+Other : able to use multithread to speed up calculation, able to import OBJ files with bmp texture.

 # Screenshot